Over 25 years...

-Check out just some of Mr Bean’s achievements below.
+Check out just some of Mr Bean’s highlights from the last 25 years

 November sees the official Mr Bean Facebook page hit 30 million fans!
 1 Billion clip views are reached on the official Mr Bean Youtube channel.
 Youtube runs a campaign featuring Mr Bean at 20 London Underground Stations.
 Best of British product is launched to celebrate the Queen’s Diamond Jubilee and the Olympic and Paralympic Games hosted in London.
 The official Mr Bean website is relaunched with a new look and brand new games, information and the first ever Mr Bean shop.